A natural John Deere hobbyist, I am learning and researching about the various models and sharing my tractor findings.

-If there is a particular attachment you are looking for to go with your John Deere 318, we certainly recommend taking the time out to research that particular attachment - so you will know what to expect of it when it arrives and be able to assess that it is in good working condition orr at least know what measures to take in order to get it repaired.
+If there is a particular attachment you are looking for to go with your John Deere 318, we certainly recommend taking the time out to research that particular attachment—so you will know what to expect of it when it arrives and be able to assess that it is in good working condition or at least know what measures to take in order to get it repaired.

 How Much Do They Cost?

 Pricewise, it will obviously depend on the condition and its age.
 But a general guide price to be looking at is between $1200 and $2000 for a decent secondhand, unmodified base model.
 We go into more details below on where you can buy one and what you should be looking for but you have basically two options:

-i) Online and ii) Offline.
 I recommend you carry out your research online (through forums and reviews), get to know what you want from a John Deere 318.
-Then find out more of about the tractor offline - take a good look at what you are getting into, then explore 'both' avenues for when it comes to looking to actually buy that one.
+Then find out more about the tractor offline—take a good look at what you are getting into, then explore both avenues for when it comes to looking to actually buy that one.

 Take it a step further and potentially get yourself a 'fixer-upper' where you know that it's broken, but more importantly, you know what's broken and you know the part (and where to get it) in order to mend it.
 Usually, you can get a tractor (or in general most vehicles) for a great price—it just requires a good amount of research into restoration and repair specific to the JD 318.

 Of course, let us know if you have managed to get one recently—where did you get, how much for, and why—we would love to hear your story about your new JD 318.